 This chapter contains two application programs over the remote interface to help you develop programs for your own application.
-Chapter 4, "Remote Interface Reference," starting on page 71, lists the syntax for the SCPI (Standard Commands for Programmable Instruments) commands available to program the power supply.
-All program examples have been tested on a PC with Windows 3.1 or Windows for Workgroups.
-Both examples are for use with GPIB (IEEE 488).
-These examples require a VISA (Virtual Instrument Software Architecture) driver with your GPIB PC card.
-You should have the "visa.dll" in your windows/system directory for the GPIB examples to work.
-All program examples perform the same task.
-They step through voltages and make corresponding current readings to characterize a power diode.
+Chapter 4, "Remote Interface Reference," starting on page 61, lists the syntax for the SCPI (Standard Commands for Programmable Instruments) commands available to program the power supply.
+The examples in this chapter have been tested on a PC running Windows 3.1, Windows 95 or Windows NT 4.0.
+The examples are written for use over GPIB (IEEE 488) or RS-232.
+But the examples for use over the RS-232 interface do not work with Windows 3.1.
+These examples require a VISA (Virtual Instrument Software Architecture) driver for use with your GPIB interface card in your PC.
+You should have the "visa.dll" for Windows 3.1 or "visa32.dll" for Windows 95 or Windows NT 4.0 in your c:\windows\system\ directory to have the examples in this chapter run properly.
+The examples step through voltages and make corresponding current readings to characterize a power diode.